 Flowers, bike paths, and even road-kill reduction programs, are just some of the many examples of extraneous expenditures (some of which are legally required) funded by Congress through federal transportation bills.
 Many of these projects are funded as earmarks, while others are born from legislators turning their private passions into public programs.
-Congress instead should allow states greater flexibility to allocate their highway dollars to their most pressing transportation needs.
 If Congress fails to reprioritize transportation spending, then crumbling bridges, congested highways, and poor road conditions will continue to deteriorate much to the detriment of all Americans.

-As Congress continues debating how to "refill" (by deficit spending) the soon-tobe-empty Highway Trust Fund, it should first look at ways to reprioritize areas of current spending that may not reflect the realities of a decaying national transportation infrastructure.
+As Congress continues debating how to "refill" (by deficit spending) the soon-to-be-empty Highway Trust Fund, it should first look at ways to reprioritize areas of current spending that may not reflect the realities of a decaying national transportation infrastructure.
 Many politicians are quick to defend spending millions in federal funds on their districts' bike paths, transportation museums, road-side flowers, and even the "bridge to nowhere."
-Yet, Congress needs to evaluate whether such projects merit federal funding in light of our current trilliondollar deficit, the economic downturn, and the realities of a collapsing transportation infrastructure that literally is costing American lives.
+Yet, Congress needs to evaluate whether such projects merit federal funding in light of our current trillion-dollar deficit, the economic downturn, and the realities of a collapsing transportation infrastructure that literally is costing American lives.